-A student may repeat a course in which he or she earns a D or F. Students may only repeat a course once.
-In this case, the grade earned on the repeat attempt is used to calculate the grade point average.
-The students' transcript will continue to carry the first grade earned in the course, but the first grade will not be calculated into the student's grade point average.
+A student may repeat a course in which he or she earns a D or F. Students may repeat a course once.
+The student's transcript will continue to carry all grades earned in the course.
+Only the last grade earned will be used in the calculation of the student's grade point average.